TheNooodle/MinishootRandomizer/README.md

 * NPC Sanity
     * Randomizes all trapped NPCs, which means NPCs are now items, and their previous locations (especially the towers) are now locations to check.
+* Scarab Sanity
+    * Randomizes all 18 scarabs locations, hidden by their respectives destroyable objects.
+Scarabs will be available as normal pickup items.
 * ShardSanity
     * Randomizes the XP shards "groups" (not individual crystals).
 You will be able to receive XP via items.
 * Key Sanity